yunika5699/BT5153-Group06-DiabeticRetinopathyClassification/README.md

 - The **PythonNotebook/** and **FlaskWebsite/** are independent.
 You do not need to run the notebooks to use the web application.
 - The pretrained models and feature extraction processes are already integrated into the web app for prediction purposes.
 - `dataset.zip` and `label.csv` are mainly for retraining or model experiments, not needed for basic website use.
+- The original code contained our **OpenAI API key**.
+However, to prevent misuse of our key on a public Repo, we have removed this and replaced it with a comment to insert an API key.
 ---